WalletScrutiny/WalletScrutinyCom/_hardware/klever.md

 We derived information from [this article](https://news.klever.io/p/focus-on-klever-hard-wallet) written by Marcelo Soussa, Klever's Head Engineer for their Hard Wallet Squad.

-- There are two types of connections for the device: Bluetooth and a USB with type-C connector
+- There are two types of connections for the device:
+  - Bluetooth
+  - USB with type-C connector
 - They claim that the private keys are stored offline
 - Certified security CC-EAL5+